Home of Rhett & Link fans - the Mythical Beasts!

 In 1994 (age 17 and 16), Rhett and Link acted in a modified version of the play Oedipus Rex (retroactively given the title Oedipus Rhett) with friends from school and recorded it on VHS; the VHS was later re-discovered by the parents of the girl who recorded it and was given over to Rhett and Link.

 Rhett continued to play basketball extensively through high school, when he seriously considered becoming a professional basketball player.
 His father was particularly invested in his basketball career and enforced his practice drills outside of school.
-Rhett set a record his senior year for the most 3-pointers scored in a single season -- 77 of them -- that still stands as of 2015, 19 years later.
-He eventually decided against professional basketball due to a combination of developing a love for music, developing a love for entertainment/filming, and his team not making the state playoffs his senior year.
+Rhett set a record his senior year for the most 3-pointers scored in a single season -- 77 of them -- that still stands as of 2018, 22 years later.
+He eventually decided against professional basketball due to a combination of developing a love for music performance, a love for entertainment/filming, and his team not making the state playoffs his senior year.
 Rhett also ran cross-country in the basketball off-season and was on the rotation squad for the golf team.

 In his senior year of high school, Link got a cartilage piercing in his left ear.
 He also had bleached hair at the time.